matn7/CS-Notes/src/main/java/basic_java/README.md

 }
 ```

-- Object of class GregorianCalendar is created on the heap by the first line in method with one reference variable calendar.
+- Object of class GregorianCalendar is created on the heap by the first line in method with one reference a variable
+calendar.
 - After method ends execution the reference variable calendar is no longer valid.
-- Hence there are no reference to the object created in the method.
+- Hence, there are no reference to the object created in the method.
 - JVM recognizes this and removes the object from the heap.
-This is called GC
+This is called GC.

 **When Garbage Collection is run**

 - Based on fancies of JVM.
 Possible situations:
-    - When available memory on he heap is low
+    - When available memory on the heap is low.
-    - When CPU is free
+    - When CPU is free.

 ## Concurrency

-- fail-safe - does not throw ConcurrentModificationException.
+- **fail-safe**: Does not throw ConcurrentModificationException.
-- fail-fast - throw ConcurrentModificationException.
+- **fail-fast**: throw ConcurrentModificationException.
-- volatile - value read always from main memory no cache.
+- volatile: Value read always from main memory no cache.
-- synchronized - acquire intrinsic lock on object.
+- synchronized: Acquire intrinsic lock on a object.
 Only one object can execute this part of code.
-- join - wait until other thread finish executing.
+- join: Wait until other thread finish executing.
 - **wait and notify for inter thread communication**:
     - Must be called from synchronized context method, block.